-To facilitate integration and testing, Web Agents Documentation is configured by default to trust any server certificate.
-Test client certificates are not provided or configured.
+To facilitate integration and test, Web Agent is configured by default to trust any server certificate.
+Test client certificates aren't provided or configured.

 To send cookies only when the communication channel is secure, set Enable Cookie Security to true.